lexxdavv/idea-120-responses-lexxdavv/week-05-o-neil.md

 Ultimately, I would argue that WMD are unethical, inaccurate, and not resourceful.
 Testing teachers, placements tests, using credit scores for hiring, and so many more do not serve a credidable purpose.
+Using scores or numbers to determine someone's future, how and or who is able to recieve certain things in life is not valid to them as a person and what they have to bring to the table.
+In conclusion this should not limit someone to what they might deserve and undervalue their skills.
+We should not value numbers more.

 <!--This assignment should have been done in atom, but since I am using mac it does not work so I have to do it through github--!>